 ...of Romesh Ranganathan.
 I'm referring, specifically, to the 2020 Christmas special, set in the Scottish Hebrides.
 It was so funny and so touching, I might just watch it all over again.
 I love Romesh and he's joined by a brilliant guy called Sweeney for this episode.
 I think their chemistry and banter pretty much makes the show.
 There's nothing Christmassy about it, really, but it's just great.
 Watch it, watch it, watch it.

 As if this show needs any introduction.
 All I can say is that in isolation times, I have decided to re-watch it from the beginning.
 (Absolutely no time like the present).
 You start to notice things you previously missed and find episodes you didn't even know existed.
 For example, did you know Carol was originally played by a different actress or that Barry, the guy Rachel ran away from, moved on with her best friend?
 Yeah me neither.
 Winning.

 I've stuck with these glorious characters from seasons one through to three and now, I'm waiting on the edge of my seat for season four to come out.
 The creators seem to be teasing us here in the UK.
 We're not getting clear messages on when or what channel it'll be released so - frankly, I'm a bit mad.
 But if you want something to entertain you in the meantime, I interviewed a former screenwriter of the show - you can find the article here.

 This series might be a year old now but if there's ANY way you can track it down and watch it, please give it a go.
 The show, based on the famous book and executive produced (and part directed) by George Clooney, is quite honestly one of the best TV shows I've seen in a while.
-It's dry, heart-breaking and gut-wrenching in one fell swoop and I was on the edge of my seat throughout.
+It's dry, heart-breaking and gut-wrenching in one big bundle and I was on the edge of my seat, throughout.
 Christopher Abbot, you're brilliant.
 Keep up the good work.